 - Links to coded examples in a variety of languages to accelerate the movement from token definition to token implementation, regardless of platform

 “Tokens have the potential to disrupt global economics and radically change how commerce will be transacted.
-The Token Taxonomy Initiative’s framework defines a standard taxonomy making it easier for all to create tokens to serve their respective business use cases,” said EEA Executive Director Ron Resnick.
+The Token Taxonomy Consortium’s framework defines a standard taxonomy making it easier for all to create tokens to serve their respective business use cases,” said EEA Executive Director Ron Resnick.
 “While various implementations and taxonomies exist for tokens, the industry is currently lacking a venue for all participants to work together to describe how tokens can eventually interoperate across the multiple and disparate systems that make up a typical enterprise infrastructure.
 The TTF is now that venue.
 Plus, the EEA will be launching an EEA Token Working Group that will leverage the TTF framework to extend our global standards work.”

 “The Token Taxonomy Framework is an important next step in enabling a technology-independent, open ecosystem of innovation across enterprise use cases.
 As a founding EEA member, Accenture is proud to be part of this important initiative.
-We look forward to collaborating with the other EEA members and helping organizations to identify opportunities to use this technology to drive real business transformation,” said David Treat, TTI member, a managing director and global blockchain lead at Accenture, and vice-chairman of the Board of the EEA.
+We look forward to collaborating with the other EEA members and helping organizations to identify opportunities to use this technology to drive real business transformation,” said David Treat, TTC member, a managing director and global blockchain lead at Accenture, and vice-chairman of the Board of the EEA.

-“The Token Taxonomy Initiative brings together the organizations and technologies necessary to accelerate the growth of tokenization by identifying, assembling, and promoting best practices learned through the development of the token taxonomy, ensuring standardization of functionality, interoperability, and regulatory compliance.
-Our work, mostly focused on applications in the financial industry, aligns perfectly with those goals,” said Julio Faura, TTI member and CEO of Adhara.
+“The Token Taxonomy Consortium brings together the organizations and technologies necessary to accelerate the growth of tokenization by identifying, assembling, and promoting best practices learned through the development of the token taxonomy, ensuring standardization of functionality, interoperability, and regulatory compliance.
+Our work, mostly focused on applications in the financial industry, aligns perfectly with those goals,” said Julio Faura, TTC member and CEO of Adhara.
 “Harmonization of tokenization frameworks and standards are critical for growing the market, particularly when it comes to implementing tokenized electronic money and other regulated financial assets.
 One example is the EMoneyToken standard, which we developed together with the ioBuilders team, and we are using in production payments and settlement systems used by banks and exchanges.”

 “The concept of digital tokens has been given to us by the blockchain world, and it appears that in the coming years many different asset classes will be tokenized.
-As such, the Token Taxonomy Initiative’s framework will be key to ensuring that this next wave of financial innovation will start with cross-platform standards in mind,” said John Whelan, TTI member, chairman of the Board of the EEA, and head of Digital Investment Banking at Banco Santander.
+As such, the Token Taxonomy Initiative’s framework will be key to ensuring that this next wave of financial innovation will start with cross-platform standards in mind,” said John Whelan, TTC member, chairman of the Board of the EEA, and head of Digital Investment Banking at Banco Santander.

 “The Token Taxonomy Framework is the next step in creating a thriving tokenization ecosystem.
 By defining a common taxonomy for universal use, the Initiative will examine ways tokens can be applied across a wide variety of markets and any industry that values some collaboration among competing entities.
-The broad coalition of organizations that are part of this Initiative signals the strong commitment of the global enterprise community to come together around tokenization,” said Jeremy Millar, TTI member, a founding EEA member and chief of staff, ConsenSys.
+The broad coalition of organizations that are part of this Initiative signals the strong commitment of the global enterprise community to come together around tokenization,” said Jeremy Millar, TTC member, a founding EEA member and chief of staff, ConsenSys.

-“Digital Asset is pleased to support the Token Taxonomy Framework as a platform-neutral initiative enabling further collaboration across the industry,” said Shaul Kfir, TTI member, EEA member, and co-founder and CTO of Digital Asset.
+“Digital Asset is pleased to support the Token Taxonomy Framework as a platform-neutral initiative enabling further collaboration across the industry,” said Shaul Kfir, TTC member, EEA member, and co-founder and CTO of Digital Asset.
 “We’re looking forward to continuing the work to apply TTF standards to assets tokenized with DAML smart contracts.”

 “We are seeing more enterprises take a keen interest in developing their own solution-specific tokenization schemes across a number of industries and use cases.
-We are pleased to be a member of the Token Taxonomy Initiative where we can share the collective experience of our own governing council members to further industry standards and best practices.
-These standards will enable custom token deployment across next-generation public ledgers that can meet increasingly demanding requirements for stability, security and performance in this emerging market,” said Brett McDowell, TTI member and executive director of Hedera Hashgraph Council.
+We are pleased to be a member of the Token Taxonomy Consortium where we can share the collective experience of our own governing council members to further industry standards and best practices.
+These standards will enable custom token deployment across next-generation public ledgers that can meet increasingly demanding requirements for stability, security and performance in this emerging market,” said Brett McDowell, TTC member and executive director of Hedera Hashgraph Council.

 “The Token Taxonomy Framework offers a way to classify tokens, and common language to describe them.
-This framework will help establish a foundation not only for technology and business, but for the changing regulatory landscape as well,” said Jerry Cuomo, TTI member, and vice president, IBM Blockchain.
-A technology-neutral Token Taxonomy Initiative is critical for the entire industry and IBM sees this as another important movement toward more open industry standards.
+This framework will help establish a foundation not only for technology and business, but for the changing regulatory landscape as well,” said Jerry Cuomo, TTC member, and vice president, IBM Blockchain.
+A technology-neutral Token Taxonomy Consortium is critical for the entire industry and IBM sees this as another important movement toward more open industry standards.
 The developers and organizations building the token networks of tomorrow, including IBM clients, will be the major beneficiaries.

-“The standardization of blockchain tokens delivers a universal framework for enterprise customers to more easily define, design and implement token-based systems,” said Michael Reed, TTI member, EEA Board member and director of Intel’s Blockchain Program.
+“The standardization of blockchain tokens delivers a universal framework for enterprise customers to more easily define, design and implement token-based systems,” said Michael Reed, TTC member, EEA Board member and director of Intel’s Blockchain Program.
 “Together with hardware-based trusted execution environments, like Intel Software Guard Extensions technology, the industry can improve the efficiency of digital token issuance and management across enterprise blockchain networks.”

-About the Token Taxonomy Initiative
+About the Token Taxonomy Consortium